laniyadapo/housepricingportfolio/README.md

      <img src="images/num_corr.jpg"width="600" height="600">
      </p>

-     - The heat map shows OverallQual, GrLivArea, FullBath, GarageCars have the highest correlation to SalePrice in that order
-     - Drop the following featurs with high multicolinearity with other features.
+     - Drop features with high multicolinearity with other features.
-       - GarageArea, 1stFlrSF, GarageYrBlt, TotRmsAbvGrd.
-     - Drop features with less than 30% correlation to the target variable (SalePrice)
+     - Drop features with low correlation to the target variable (SalePrice)
-       - BsmtFinSF2, LowQualFinSF, BsmtHalfBath, 3SsnPorch, MiscVal, MoSold, YrSold.
    - Review correlation between all categorical features respectively by using label encoding with the mean SalePrice.
 Snapshot of produced heatmap below.

      <p align="center">
      <img src="images/cat_corr.jpg"width="700" height="700">
      </p>

-     - The heat map shows Neighborhood, ExternalQual, BsmtQual, KitchenQual have the highest correlation to SalePrice
      - Drop Features with multicolinealirity with other features.
-       - SaleCondition & Exterior2nd
-     - Drop features with less than 30% correlation to the target variable (SalePrice)
+     - Drop features with low correlation to the target variable (SalePrice)
-       - Utilities and LandSlope

    - Review skewness and distributions of the numerical features and target variable in training data.